jackbsteinberg/std-toast/README.md

     - TODO: decide on list of themes to natively support and create and style them.
 - `position`: one of `"top-left"`, `"top-center"`, `"top-right"`, `"middle-left"`, `"middle-center"`, `"middle-right"`, `"bottom-left"`, `"bottom-center"`, or `"bottom-right"`.
 The default (if the attribute is omitted or set to an invalid value) is ???.
-    - TODO: this seems stylistic; should it be controlled via CSS instead?
-    - TODO: these are physical positions; should we use [logical ones](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Logical_Properties/Basic_concepts) instead?
-    - TODO: should there be a system default for positions (e.g. should Android toasts show up in a different location from macOS toasts)?
 - `closebutton`: a boolean attribute, determining whether an explicit close button is shown.
 By default toasts do not have a close button.
     - TODO: where should the `closebutton` show up relative to toast content,